L0rdT33z/Google-Drive-Proxy-Player-NGINX/readme.md

 NGINX Proxy can handle a lot of concurrents for best performance.

-I saw a lot of Proxy Player Script use curl or createReadStream so I decided to make it with only NGINX.
+I saw a lot of Proxy Player Scripts use curl or createReadStream so I decided to make it with only NGINX.

 ## Feature